egeeamu/voskhod/README.md

 1- Download the reference species.

-From https://github.com/egeeamu/voskhod/blob/master/dataset_ensembl.txt select Ensembl Genes 86 dataset name for your prefered  reference species (e.g. drerio_gene_ensembl in the case of Danio rerio) and edit the 01_cdna_downloader.py script with the correct dataset name for your reference transcriptome.
+From https://github.com/egeeamu/voskhod/blob/master/dataset_ensembl.txt select the Ensembl Genes 86 dataset name for your prefered  reference species (e.g. drerio_gene_ensembl in the case of Danio rerio) and edit the 01_cdna_downloader.py script with the correct dataset name for your reference transcriptome.
 Once you execute the python script (see below), the reference trancriptome will be downloaded and formated in ./reference_ts (with the correct sqlite format as a db file):

 > python 01_cdna_downloader.py

 2- Filter raw input data (uncompressed fastq files) before denovo assembly.
-If you have multiple R1 and R2 files, concatenate them into one "big" R1 & one "big" R2.  (e.g. cat *R1* > bigR1.fastq)
+If you have multiple R1 and R2 files, concatenate them into one "large" R1 & one "large" R2.  (e.g. cat *R1* > largeR1.fastq)
 The input files must be in "./raw_input/assembly"

 > ./02_filtering_raw_data_denovo.sh